kwu7/Nova-War/README.md

 # **Nova-War**
 ## Project Description (explain the what/why/how)
 ### What
-A 2D multiplayer space shooter in which you have to kill your opponment to win.
+A 2D multiplayer space shooter in which you have to kill your opponent to win.
 Player1 will move with AWSD and Player2 will move with Arrow Keys.
 Both ships are automatically firing.
 ### Why
 We realized that multiplayer battle royale and player vs player games are very popular.
 Also, we grew up playing video games and thought that this would be a good homage to our childhood.
 ### How